Odell Beckham Jr. Next Move: Bills Sign OBJ to 'Prove-It' Contract?

 Despite reports surfacing that he had received medical clearance after suffering an ACL injury in last February's Super Bowl. ... well, until he laces up the cleats ...

-There are no assurances to these franchises that OBJ truly healthy and ready to go, which leads to the next logical step: The Bills (and others) considering the offer of a "prove-it deal'' that begins with a rehab process overseen by his employer.
+There are no assurances to these franchises that OBJ truly healthy and ready to go - in fact there is now talk of more "red flags'' and "ticking time bombs'' and explosions'' - which leads to the next logical step: The Bills (and others) considering the offer of a "prove-it deal'' that begins with a rehab process overseen by his employer.

 Once all the parades and the dinners and the basketball games are over ...
 That's a sensible Bills approach.